Uni Sakiika: Sea Urchin Flavor Shredded Squid Snack

 I think these strips are just that kind because the treats have some moisture and are tenderer than the ones made with Surume called Surume Sakiika (スルメさきいか).

 Saki-Ika is a snack food that goes well with alcoholic drinks or a kind of Otsumami (おつまみ), and here in Japan, it often comes with beer or sake.

-These squid strips are seasoned mainly with sugar and salt and coated with a special sea urchin sauce.
-The Saki Ika is lightly salted with a subtle sweetness and Uni flavor to it and was pretty yummy!
+These squid shreds are seasoned with sugar and salt and coated with special sea urchin sauce.
+The snack has a subtle sweetness and a pleasant fragrance of Uni and tastes pretty good!